edugalt/transmission_models/README.md

-This repository contains the codes and data used in the manuscript "Inference of epidemic networks: the effect of different data types", by [Oscar Fajardo-Fontiveros](https://www.maths.usyd.edu.au/u/oscarf/), [Carl J. E. Suster](https://www.sydney.edu.au/medicine-health/about/our-people/academic-staff/carl.suster.html), and [Eduardo G. Altmann](https://www.maths.usyd.edu.au/u/ega), developed at The University of Sydney, Sydney, NSW, Australia
+This repository contains the codes and data used in the manuscript "Inference of epidemic networks: the effect of different data types", by [Oscar Fajardo-Fontiveros](https://www.maths.usyd.edu.au/u/oscarf/), [Carl J. E. Suster](https://www.sydney.edu.au/medicine-health/about/our-people/academic-staff/carl.suster.html), and [Eduardo G. Altmann](https://www.maths.usyd.edu.au/u/ega), developed at The University of Sydney, Sydney, NSW, Australia.
+The code in this repository was created by [Oscar Fajardo-Fontiveros](https://www.maths.usyd.edu.au/u/oscarf/).

 # Repository description